akshan-main/akshan-main/README.md

-We(you & me) never had a prime because we're constantly evolving
+We (you and me) never had a prime because we're constantly evolving